Tel Aviv Stock Exchange: Performance

-Dividend Distribution in 2023
+Dividend distribution in 2023

 In 2023, despite significant events such as war and legal reform, about 40% of the companies listed on the Tel Aviv Stock Exchange continued to distribute dividends to their shareholders.
 This included notable dividends in the energy, oil and gas sectors, as well as in the banking and financial services sector.

 The Tel Aviv Stock Exchange reported that 206 listed companies distributed dividends totalling approximately 27.2 billion shekels in 2023.
 This was slightly less than the all-time high recorded in 2022 when 233 companies distributed about 28.6 billion shekels.
 Despite these uncertainties, the percentage of public holdings in traded stocks on the exchange has gradually increased over the recent years, reaching 63.3% by the end of 2023.
 This trend contributed significantly to an increase in the proportion of dividends received by the public.

 The year 2023 also marked a record in the total dividends distributed to public shareholders, which was about 62% of the distributed sum (16.8 billion shekels), as opposed to approximately 55% of the dividends (15.8 billion shekels) in 2022.
 The remaining dividends were paid to stakeholders.
 The average dividend yield of the listed companies in 2023 amounted to approximately 2.9%, compared to about 2.8% in the previous year.
 This was the highest yield since 2017, topping the yield of the record year of 2022.
 The market value in 2023 was approximately 9% lower than in 2022, while the total dividend was only about 5% lower than the previous year.

+2026

+In early March 2026, during the conflict with Iran, the TASE climbed sharply on its first trading day after the escalation started.
+The TA-35 index went up around 4.6% and the TA-125 rose roughly 4.8%, pushing both to new record levels.
+Defense companies, energy stocks, and banks did especially well, and the shekel gained more than 1.5% against the dollar.